 Including a service contract in your lease or purchase agreement is an inexpensive way to ensure you always have access to technical support.
 While not as convenient as having in-house staff to address problems, most dealers or leasing companies will either have a team of service technicians or can refer you to a service provider.

-If you do have an IT team on staff, action can be taken right away, instead of waiting for a hosted provider to make a change.
+If you have an IT team on staff, action can be taken immediately instead of waiting for a hosted provider to make a change.

 3. Fewer Features for a Higher Price

 Some non-hosted systems offer fewer features than hosted systems.
 If you need an extensive feature set, a non-hosted system may limit your options.

 Many businesses don’t realize that a non-hosted system can be fully customized to meet your company’s exact needs.
 And, because this system is hosted non-hosted, you have complete control and flexibility over how it is customized; your IT staff can adjust the security and features of the system as needed to optimize it for your business.

 Is a Non-Hosted Phone System Right for My Office?

 Even with some of the downsides to a non-hosted system, there are just as many reasons that you should consider adopting this system:

 - One-time expense

 Are you now leaning towards a hosted phone system?
 Check out our article breaking down the top problems with a hosted phone system!